vmisson/cloud-stack-terraform/README.md

 ### Installing

 You will have to clone the repo and instantiate the different infrastructure part one by one in the correct order.
+By default the infrastructure will be deployed in North Europe but it can be changed in varaibles.tf file.

 ```
 git clone https://github.com/vmisson/cloud-stack-terraform.git